QuillAndroz/QuillAndroz/README.md

 ## About Me

-I am a passionate data scientist with a strong foundation in data analysis, statistical modeling, and database management.
-My goal is to extract meaningful insights from data and solve complex problems using advanced analytical techniques.
+I am a passionate data scientist with a foundation in data analysis, statistical modeling, and database management.
+My goal is to extract meaningful insights from data and solve complex problems using analytical techniques.

 ## Skills

 ### Data Analysis Tools
 - **Excel**: Proficient in data analysis, visualization, and advanced functions.
 - **Python**: Skilled in data manipulation, analysis, and visualization using libraries such as Pandas, NumPy, Matplotlib, and Seaborn.
-- **R**: Experienced in statistical analysis, data manipulation, and visualization with packages like ggplot2, dplyr, and tidyr.
+- **R**: Experienced in statistical analysis, data manipulation, and visualization.
 - **SQL**: Competent in querying, managing, and manipulating databases.

 ### Statistical Analysis
-- **Regression Analysis**: Expertise in linear and logistic regression for predictive modeling.
+- **Regression Analysis**: Expertise in linear regression for predictive modeling.
 - **Hypothesis Testing**: Skilled in conducting various hypothesis tests to infer statistical significance.
-- **Predictive Modeling**: Proficient in building and evaluating predictive models using machine learning techniques.
+- **Predictive Modeling**: Proficient in building and evaluating predictive models using basic machine learning techniques.

 ### Data Manipulation
 - **Data Cleaning**: Experienced in handling missing values, outliers, and data inconsistencies.